dilnadev/Dilna-Portfolio/README.md

 A modern, fully responsive developer portfolio built with pure HTML, CSS, and Vanilla JavaScript — showcasing 7 real-world projects, a working contact form powered by Web3Forms, and smooth scroll animations.
-Designed to create a strong professional presence for recruiters and clients.